atg410/Working_Poverty_Report/README.md

 ## 📌 Overview
 This project investigates the social problem of working poverty in the Netherlands.
 It examines the correlations between working poverty numbers in the city and the countryside and its development over time, more specifically by comparing these numbers before and after the Covid-Crisis.
-For this assignment we will be using public data from (...).
+For this assignment we will be using public data from a Dutch governmental institution called Centraal Bureau voor Statistiek (CBS).
 This group assignment is part of the course **Programming for Economists (Eco 2025)**.

 ## 🧑‍🤝‍🧑 Group Members